jnweaver/Weekly-Work-Log/README.md

 Too often, a week passes by and I reflact back on it wondering what I actually accomplished.
 This log is my attempt to document where my job had taken me on a week-to-week basis.

 ## July 7, 2014
-* Compiled Google Analytics data about use of Departmental Directory link on wisc.edu in prep or a meeting about the directory
+* Compiled Google Analytics data about use of Departmental Directory link on wisc.edu in prep for a meeting about the directory

 ## June 30, 2014